dmoisset/s5/rules/environment.md

 Most CRB rules for creatures under different levels of gravity can be normally applied.
 There is a single section with changes:

-**The “off-kilter” condition:** This is a special form of the “Restrained” condition when you are floating in Zero-G without means of propulsion.
+**The "off-kilter" condition:** This is a special form of the "Restrained" condition when you are floating in Zero-G without means of propulsion.
 It has the same effects, but you can end it by using a bonus action to grab a fixed object and right yourself, or to throw a heavy object and rebalance.
 An adjacent creature can also spend its action to remove the condition on you.
-Note that the restrained condition gives you a speed of 0 but that doesn’t stop you from being moved by other effects or inertia.
-If you start your turn with this condition you’re considered to have spent all of your movement even if you grab something during your turn.
+Note that the restrained condition gives you a speed of 0 but that doesn't stop you from being moved by other effects or inertia.
+If you start your turn with this condition you're considered to have spent all of your movement even if you grab something during your turn.
 You can gain some additional movement by using your Dash action as normal to push against other object.